paulhalla/github-twitter-elt/README.md

 This folder contains screenshots of connections in the Airbyte.

 ## Data orchestration
 This is the main directory of the project.
-It houses all the airflow dags and the DBT projects.
+It houses all the airflow dags and the dbt projects.

 <br/>